Cork Premier Intermediate Football Championship: Overview

 Group stage: The 12 teams are divided into three groups of four.
 Over the course of the group stage, which features one game in April and two games in August, each team plays once against the others in the group, resulting in each team being guaranteed at least three games.
 Two points are awarded for a win, one for a draw and zero for a loss.
 The teams are ranked in the group stage table by points gained, then scoring difference and then their head-to-head record.
 The top three teams in each group qualify for the knock-out stage.

 Play-off: The second best and third best third placed teams from the group stage play off for last quarter-final place.

 Quarter-finals: The play-off winner and the seven top-ranking teams from the group stage contest this round.
 The four winners from these four games advance to the semi-finals.

 Semi-finals: The four quarter-final winners contest this round.
 The two winners from these four games advance to the semi-finals.

 Final: The two semi-final winners contest the final.
 The winning team are declared champions and gain automatic promotion to the following year's Cork Senior A Championship.

+Teams

-2023 Teams
+2026 Teams

+The 12 teams due to compete in the 2026 Cork Premier Intermediate Football Championship are:

 Sponsorship

 Since 2006 the Premier Intermediate Championship has been sponsored by the Evening Echo.
+McCarthy Insurance Group became the new title sponsor in December 2023.

+Venues

+Early rounds

+Fixtures in the opening rounds of the championship are usually played at a neutral venue that is deemed halfway between the participating teams.

+Final

+The final has always been played at one of Cork GAA's two main stadiums.
+On several occasions the final has been played at Páirc Uí Chaoimh, however, Páirc Uí Rinn has sometimes been the venue of choice for the final.